 Larry stood next to Montauti’s Bust of a Grotesque Old Woman.
 He posed, arms akimbo and left knee bent, face uplifted to display his imperfection to the passing trade.
 He greeted onlookers with an enigmatic smile.

 The other guards hissed angrily, “What do you think you’re playing at?”

 He took no notice and concentrated all his effort on being an exhibit.

 Wen aside, Larry was different from other children.
 When he was three, he insisted on sleeping in the kitchen sink.
 There was nothing his mother could do.
 He kicked and squealed when she tried to move him.
-She lay down towels as bedding with pillows on the draining board to cushion his stubborn head.
+She lay down towels as bedding and a pillow on the draining board to cushion his stubborn head.
 He slept in the sink for three weeks until, for no apparent reason, he abandoned his nest and returned to his cot.

 His teachers were unhappy with his progress and went so far as to consult an educational psychologist.
 In his report, the psychologist wrote that “there is evidence of psychosis with elements of a delusional disorder.”

 “What a load of nonsense.”
 His father was outraged.
 “There’s nothing wrong with the lad that a good hat won’t cure.”

 Larry tried different caps and hats but containment of the wen caused irritation and it turned a deep crimson.